neo-chem-synth-wave/ncsw-chemistry/README.md

 ![ncsw_chemistry.png](figures/ncsw_chemistry.png)

-Over the last decade, computer-assisted chemical synthesis has re-emerged as a heavily researched subject in Chemoinformatics.
-Even though the idea of utilizing computers to assist chemical synthesis has existed for nearly as long as computers themselves, the expected blend of reliability and innovation has repeatedly been proven difficult to achieve.
-Nevertheless, recent machine learning approaches have exhibited the potential to address these shortcomings.
+Over the past decade, computer-assisted chemical synthesis has re-emerged as a research subject of significant importance within Chem(o)informatics.
+Even though the idea of using computers to assist chemical synthesis has existed for nearly as long as computers themselves, achieving the expected blend of reliability and innovation has remained a challenge.
+Nevertheless, recent machine learning approaches exhibit the potential to address these shortcomings.
-Considering the interdisciplinary nature of such approaches, providing essential programming utilities to researchers from various backgrounds is paramount to maximizing success.
-The main objective of the **NeoChemSynthWave: Chemistry** project is to provide chemistry programming utilities that are easy to understand and easy to utilize regardless of background and skill level.
+Considering the interdisciplinary nature of such approaches, collaboration among researchers from various backgrounds is paramount to maximizing success.
+Consequently, the main objective of the **NeoChemSynthWave: Chemistry** project is to provide essential programming utilities that are easy to use regardless of background.

 ## Installation